Katie M. Witter, MBA

 “We’ve also found our skill sets and strengths complement each other.
 While they are very different, it allows us the autonomy to excel in our individual areas of expertise and then come together, working as a team.”

-“We have a tremendous amount of mutual support and confidence in each other -- having a shared vision is key to any relationship’s success, but it is especially important in a business relationship.
-Working together to build a company means having clear expectations of one another, and sharing the same vision of success.
+“We have a tremendous amount of mutual support and confidence in each other.
+Having a shared vision is key to any relationship’s success, but it is especially important in a business relationship.
+Working together to build a company means having clear expectations of one another and sharing the same vision of success.

-At Financial Harvest Wealth Advisors, we understand that financial planning is about more than finances -- it's about helping our clients to preserve and grow their assets in a way that meets their personal goals.
+“At Financial Harvest Wealth Advisors, we understand that financial planning is about more than finances; it’s about helping our clients preserve and grow their assets in a way that meets their personal goals.

-Each client is unique, and our work is tailored to address each client's individual situation.
-We work each day to ensure our clients have the confidence that comes from knowing that they have a trusted advisor that is committed to working with them to help them achieve their long and short term goals and live a good life.
+“Each client is unique, and our work is tailored to address each client’s individual situation.
+We work daily to ensure our clients have the confidence that comes from knowing they have a trusted advisor committed to working with them to help them achieve their long- and short-term goals and live a good life.

-I always strive to provide compassion and care to our clients and to our team.
-Keeping in tune with others’ emotional and psychological needs is extremely important and I believe this leads to more successful, long-lasting relationships.
+“I always strive to provide compassion and care for our clients and our team.
+Keeping in tune with others’ emotional and psychological needs is extremely important, and I believe this leads to more successful, long-lasting relationships.

-It matters who you surround yourself with.
+“It matters who you surround yourself with.
 Mentorship and collaboration of the people who surround me have teed me up for success in more ways than I can count.
 I cannot emphasize enough how paramount that has been on my journey to becoming co-leader of our firm.

-As a professional, wife, and mother, I understand the complexities and challenges that lie in these roles and acknowledge the unique needs faced by women today.
-This allows me to better understand the concerns of today’s women and bring an added level of relatability and comfort to my female clients.
+“As a finance industry professional, wife, and mother, I understand the complexities and challenges that lie in these roles and acknowledge the unique needs faced by women today.
+This allows me to understand the concerns of today’s women better and bring an added level of relatability and comfort to my female clients.

-When I think about my job, I feel good about what I do, knowing that we’re helping clients live a richer life every day.
+I’m able to build strong, caring relationships with clients, all the while helping them execute smart financial decisions.
+When I think about my job, I feel good about what I do, knowing we’re helping clients live a richer life every day.

 Humans tend to fear and stress about things they don’t understand or don’t know, but working with an advisor serving as your advocate can make a huge difference in making long-term decisions that positively impact financial outcomes.

 Just like going to see your doctor can ease your worries about that questionable spot on your arm, so too can meeting with a financial advisor to determine the pros and cons of investment vehicles or whether your estate plan is up to date.
-Those individuals are likely to know more about your finances and family dynamics than anyone else.
+Those individuals will likely know more about your finances and family dynamics than anyone else.

 I think that your health and your financial well-being are the two most important things that any person has in their life, and without one or the other, your life gets very unstable.

 Ensuring assets are diversified and protected, continuity of planning for your loved ones, and optimizing your tax strategies are some of the broad topics that can fall under that umbrella.
-Similar to an approach to good health, good financial wellness takes planning, discipline and often guidance from specialists to help ensure individuals are held accountable and goals are achieved.
+Similar to an approach to good health, good financial wellness takes planning, discipline, and often guidance from specialists to help ensure individuals are held accountable and goals are achieved.

-Gaining knowledge, utilizing professional networks, and staying disciplined throughout all seasons of planning, growing, distributing, and preserving your wealth produces the best opportunity for freedom: freedom to care for, be with, and experience life with those you love.
+Gaining knowledge, utilizing professional networks, and staying disciplined throughout all seasons of planning, growing, distributing, and preserving your wealth produces the best opportunity for freedom: freedom to care for, be with and experience life with those you love.

 • Rollins College, Crummer Graduate School of Business, Winter Park, Florida, MBA Finance, 2002